 At Freshminds we have enjoyed some really interesting seminars over the years, our usual Friday lunchtime seminar slot has proven both especially enlightening from a commercial perspective and also more broadly speaking has helped us investigate broader socio-political problems facing our clients, our candidates and indeed ourselves.

-In a slight change of schedule, this week’s Wednesday morning seminar proved no less enlightening.
 We were lucky enough to have a heavyweight in the world of innovation, Dan Salmons, come into our offices to give us a presentation on his career within innovation and his in-depth understanding of the space followed by a lively Q&A.

 Dan was fascinating, with a career ranging from Anderson Consulting (as was), Capital One, through Barclaycard, Whatif and various Non-exec positions in smaller businesses.
-Here is a man who has experienced and driven innovation from every side of the oft mentioned and apparently multi-dimensional fence.
+Here is a man who has experienced and driven innovation from every side of the oft-mentioned and apparently multi-dimensional fence.

-As a result, his insight into the pitfalls and problems of innovation within a massive corporate such as Barclaycard as well as an agile specialist like Whatif came from an unquestionably rounded perspective that leant them all the veracity and profundity you could wish for.
+As a result, his insight into the pitfalls and problems of innovation within a massive corporate such as Barclaycard as well as an agile specialist like Whatif came from an unquestionably rounded perspective that learnt them all the veracity and profundity you could wish for.

 Dan lead us through what he considers the main phases of innovation strategy from start to finish giving us his thoughts on what is crucial to successfully build innovation into a business.